-Irish movies on Netflix to binge on.
+Irish movies on Netflix to binge on this Christmas.

 Netflix contains a plethora of fine Irish movies, both well known and unheard of, and we’ve compiled a list of the very best Irish culture on offer on the popular streaming site.